MysteryBlokHed/databind/docs/cli.rst

        -V, --version              Prints version information

    OPTIONS:
-       -c, --config <config>    Configuration for the compiler -o, --out <output>       The output file or directory [default: out]
+       -c, --config <FILE>      Configuration for the compiler -o, --out <DIRECTORY>    The output file or directory [default: out]

    ARGS:
-       <DATAPACK>    The Databind project to compile
+       <PROJECT>    The Databind project to compile

    SUBCOMMANDS:
        create    Create a new project